Join us on the beach in Kerala for a Yoga Retreat & Holiday in India 2020: 16 Feb – 1 Mar

 A number of optional local excursions will be arranged by us during our stay, and there are others that can be arranged when you are there.
 Where we have transport available for the whole group, we will use this, but otherwise excursion costs are extra.
 This is not generally very expensive in India (unless you want to travel far or journey like royalty!).
 We would encourage you to branch out a bit and make the trip as action packed or as laid back as you choose.

 The vast majority of accommodation is twin/double bedded shared and we will give preference to couples and travelling pairs as that does make things a lot easier from our end (in other words have a word with friends and colleagues for a room mate).
 There is the possibility of 2 singles, although the single rooms at Kanan are smaller and may not have a direct sea view, and they do come at a hefty supplement (how it is in India regrettably).

-Accommodation is on half board basis (bed, breakfast and evening meals), although lunches are generally very reasonable (typically £3-5).
+Accommodation is on half board basis (bed, breakfast and evening meals), except for the final 2 nights in Kochi where it is bed & breakfast.
+Lunches are generally very reasonable (typically £3-5).
 All travel (excluding flights) and airport transfers for the recommended flights are included.

 Total cost of the trip is £2395 (earlybird £2195) not including visas (about £100), flights, local excursions and entry fees, lunch and dinner( 2 nights only), beverages, ayurvedic treatments.
 This is based on a twin/double room with 2 people sharing.
 Please contact us for the cost of single occupancy.

 The cost is specified and payable in £, but we may charge a supplement to cover additional costs if there is an adverse fluctuation in exchange rate exceeding 3% prior to departure.